Continuous deployment

 • Diff outputs from those command runs to determine files causing the difference.
 These tools may be helpful:

-To exclude files causing the differences, add them to the .fingerprintignore file as described in the @expo/fingerprint README.
+To exclude files causing the differences, add them to the .fingerprintignore file as described in the documentation for @expo/fingerprint.

 GitHub Action: expo-github-action